Considerations to book a Tour

 Only with these three characteristics can we accept the reservation to what we call “operational availability”

-On the last day you can book any flight that fits you, however, you must consider that due to the remoteness of our location, highly expensive cost of river transportation and Naturalist Guide availability we have only one shuttle schedule a day, from any of the lodges it takes 2 hours to get back to the city, and arrival to the city its from 9:30 to 10 am, if you have a later flight you can stay in our office, or visit the town until your flight time, we will assist you until its time to tranfer you to the airport or bus stations
+On the last day you can book any flight that fits you, however, you must consider that due to the remoteness of our location, highly expensive cost of river transportation and Naturalist Guide availability we have only one shuttle schedule a day, from any of the lodges it takes 2 hours to get back to the city, if you have a later flight you can stay in our office, or visit the town until your flight time, we will assist you until its time to transfer you to the airport or bus station

 If you arrive by bus, we wait for you at the bus station, and the tours start by midmorning or midday when the other guests arrive by plane.

-On last day if you have a bus in the night, departure from the lodge it’s the same as mentioned before, one shuttle a day and considering the earliest flight, we assist you in town until the bus time, all our guests have the option of a hot shower at the office whenever.
+On last day if you have a bus in the night, departure from the lodge it’s the same as mentioned before, one shuttle a day and considering the earliest flight, we assist you in town until the bus time, all our guests have can use our facility in town for as long as their wish we have showers available or we can arrange for little extra payment a hotel or a swimming pool in town to relax and make time .

 We try hard to customize departures as much as we can, but this is restricted to our availability, as a team we try to make you feel as comfortable as we can, and we continuously invest to make this availability possible.